Anonymous1252022/KR_for_GNNs/graph_supervised_learning/README.md

 ## Recoverabily in a Supervised Setting

 ### Overview
-This folder contains the code which utilizes recoverability for better aggregation of information from neighboring nodes in GNN layers during training.
-The code contains dataset generation `datasets.py`, recoverability loss estimator `rho.py` and `rho_estimator.py`, gnn training `train_gnn.py`, and the list of bash scripts with chosen hyperparameters located at `./scripts` directory.
+This directory contains the code which utilizes KR for better aggregation of information from neighboring nodes in GNN layers during training.
+The code contains dataset generation `datasets.py`, KR loss estimator `rho.py` and `rho_estimator.py`, gnn training `train_gnn.py`, and the list of bash scripts with chosen hyperparameters located at `./scripts` directory.

 For more details on the training configuration check out our paper.